0xPoly/pocket-library/README.md

 Device not on the list?
 No worries.
 Please note that this method requires basic familiarty with OpenWRT (or any custom router frimware) and the linux command line.

+First, use [this page](https://wiki.openwrt.org/toh/start) to find the OpenWRT codename for your device.
+For example, to find the code name for the TP-Link MR3020, type `MR3020` into the model search field.
+The corresponding device page is `tl-mr3020`.
+This is the codename for your device, note it somewhere.

-Clone this repository:
+Open the command line and clone this repository:

     git clone --depth 1 https://github.com/0xPoly/pocket-library.git

-Use [this page] to find the OpenWRT codename for your device.
-For example, the codename for the TP-Link TRM3020 is `XXX`.
+Next, download and build the image:

+    make all PL_MODEL=tl-mr3020

+If all goes well, you should have an image located in XXX.

 ## Contribute
 Familiar with OpenWrt and want to help out with Pocket Library?
 Follow the installation